 Use the Layer Manager when working with layers in Projection Painting mode or if you want to use BodyPaint 3D as a 2D paint program.

-Software shading in Cinema 4D has generally been replaced by the better and faster OpenGL, which can run on either the graphics card (accelerated) or the CPU (for details see Hardware OpenGL).
+Software shading in Cinema 4D has generally been replaced by the better and faster OpenGL.
 This can be seen directly in the Viewport: instead of the old software shading mode, the OpenGL display mode (Enhanced OpenGL) can be used for painting.
 This bears the advantage that all other material channel textures that can be displayed with OpenGL can also be edited interactively directly in the Viewport.

 The following material channel textures can be evaluated and displayed by OpenGL and are suitable for interactive editing in BodyPaint 3D: